Bredon School: Architecture and description

 Alan Brooks and Nikolaus Pevsner, in their Worcestershire volume of the Buildings of England series, describe Pull Court as "large, competent [and] highly monumental".
 Mark Girouard, in his study The Victorian Country House, is less impressed, calling Blore's entrance frontage "weedily symmetrical".
 The main construction material is limestone ashlar, although the north, entrance, front is faced with Lias stone.
 An archway leads into an enclosed courtyard, with the facing entrance frontage flanked by two wings.
 The southern, garden frontage is of five bays.
 A service court lies to the east.
 The interior decoration is mainly Jacobethan in style.

 The court is a Grade II* listed building.
 The Stable Cottage, another estate building, The Stalls, and a pair of Lodge cottages are all listed Grade II.
 Tradition ascribes the landscaping of the park around the court to Capability Brown but there is no documentary evidence which supports the claim.

 Bredon School

 Bredon School is a mixed-entry independent school for children aged 7–18 years, with a specialism in the education of children with the specific learning difficulties of dyslexia and dyscalculia.
-(Note: The school's location is described as being in Gloucestershire according to the school's own website, but in Worcestershire by the Department for Education, and by Historic England.)
+(Note: The school's postal address is in Gloucestershire, but administratively it is in Worcestershire.)